2025

 Furthermore, it’s hard to analyze communication skills and determine which of the twenty candidates is the right fit for any job.

-6. Manage Professional Relationships
+Manage Professional Relationships and Employee Relations

 Employees might criticize the manager’s payroll decisions, while the manager might remark on employees not doing their job well.
 All of this can easily break on the human resources generalist’s back.
 In addition, if the human resources generalist can’t communicate well, the job can be too much to handle.